juanantonio284/simple_bash/run_custom_shell_scripts.md

 (Excursus: [the difference between a login shell and a non-login shell][stack_login_shell])

-### Adding a path to the your scripts directory
+### Adding a path to your scripts directory

 You can alter the login script so it configures your PATH variable with other directories.
-You can also set up all kinds of bash settings, from changing how the bash prompt looks to setting a custom PATH to any number of other customizations.

-If you open the login script, you might see a line like
+For example, the login script might have a line like
 `export PATH="$PATH:$HOME/.rvm/bin" # Add RVM to PATH for scripting`

-This assigns a new value to PATH that allows the local RVM (Ruby version manager) installation to manage any installed Ruby versions.
-Because the .bashrc file sets the customized PATH every time a new command shell is opened, the RVM installation will be available by default on this system.
+This assigns a new value to PATH that allows the local RVM installation[^note_ruby] to manage any installed Ruby versions.
+The `.bashrc` file sets the customized PATH every time a new command shell is opened and your system will add this path to its search list when looking for commands.

-You can implement a similar customization to make your shell scripts available by default.
-First, you'll create a development folder in a desired directory to save all your shell scripts in; then you can add this directory to PATH in your login file to reference your new scripts more easily.
+You can implement a similar customization to make your shell scripts available by default:

+1. create a directory to save all your shell scripts in

-To do this, open the login script file in your text editor and add the following line to the top of the file, replacing `/path/ to/scripts/` with the directory of your development folder.
+2. add this directory to PATH in your login file to reference your new scripts more easily.
+To do this, open the login script file in your text editor and add the line below to the top of the
+file:

 ```Bash